 I didn’t know until recently that this is a thing, but it seems pretty sh*tty.

 6. They’re sadistic and cruel

 This one time, I matched with a guy who was cute or whatever, but not slack-jawed-accidentally-walk-into-a-post pretty or anything.
 I sent him a friendly, harmless, “Hey Nick, how’s your weekend going?” and he wrote back, “No.”

-Let me just say that this guy — who must have swiped right on me at some point — was giving me a hard rejection via gif?
-I mean, I am a goddamned Fulbright Scholar.
+Let me just say that this guy — who must have swiped right on me at some point — was giving me a hard rejection via gif.
+I mean, I’m a damn Fulbright Scholar.
 Needless to say, I had a few glasses of wine following that interaction.
 I think I earned them.

-7. They’re already married and just forgot to deactivate their Tinder.
+7. They’re already married and forgot to deactivate their profile

-This one is lame because you can’t actually hate the person for it, but — especially for that guy who looked kind of promising —can be frustrating as hell.
+This one is lame because you can’t actually hate the person for it, but — especially for that guy who looked kind of promising — this can be frustrating as hell.